bazineta/js8call/README.md

 - Hovering on the waterfall display now shows the frequency as a tooltip.
 - The waterfall spectrum display has been substantially improved.
 This does mean that you'll have to re-select your preferred spectrum choice on first use, if your choice wasn't the default of 'Cumulative'.
-'Linear Avearge' with a smoothing factor of 3 is particularly useful; either is in general a more helpful choice than the raw data shown by 'Current'.
+'Linear Average' with a smoothing factor of 3 is particularly useful; either is in general a more helpful choice than the raw data shown by 'Current'.
+- The waterfall display for Cumulative was displaying raw power, uncorrected to dB.
+Fixed.
 - The 200Hz WSPR portion of the 30m band is now displayed more clearly, i.e., we label it as `WSPR`, and the sub-band indicator is located in a manner consistent with that of the JS8 sub-band indicators.